GDSC-IAU/Selection-Project/readme.md

 ##### 2.1.1.
 Clone the repository

-- Open the terminal and navigate to the directory where you want to clone the repository.
+- Open the terminal and navigate to the directory (also known as folder) where you want to clone the repository.
   - Make sure the path you choose has NO ARABIC LETTERS.
 This will cause errors.
     - On Mac:
   ![Alt text](/readme/image17.png)